tylerpearson/CoverPop/README.md

 ## Updates

+* v1.0.4 - Add ability to delay popup by appending a hash to the url *6/13/2013*
 * v1.0.3 - Add ability to set a class that still sets a cookie but continues with the default action (useful for submit buttons) *5/29/2013*
 * v1.0.2 - Add option to close popup by hitting escape *5/23/2013*
 * v1.0.1 - Add ability to force the popup by adding a hash to the url *5/22/2013*